 Every August, the small town of Sturgis, South Dakota is transformed into a huge motorcycle rally.
 Being motorcycle enthusiasts, we wanted to make the pilgrimage to this famous town in South Dakota.

-Joe rode the motorcycle from Rapid City to Sturgis via Canyon Road, Nemo Road and Vanocker Canyon Road.
-The town was fairly quiet for a Thursday afternoon in mid-June.
+Joe rode the motorcycle from Rapid City to Sturgis via Canyon Road, Nemo Road and Vanocker Canyon Road while I drove the main road in the camper.
+The town was fairly quiet for a Thursday afternoon in mid-June, but it was still a cool experience.